-The world is proceeding towards a digital revolution.
+The world is proceeding toward a digital revolution.
 It has solved a lot of our problems and your day-to-day business and personal activities.
-If we look at just some of the digital platforms, till January of 2020, there were approximately 1.2 Billion Websites in the world, the number of people estimated to be social media is 3.6 Billion, and the number of email users was said to be 3.9 Billion.
+If we look at just some of the digital platforms, till January 2020, there were approximately 1.2 Billion Websites in the world, the number of people estimated to be on social media is 3.6 Billion, and the number of email users was said to be 3.9 Billion.
 To put these numbers into perspective and for people to better understand the significance, there are approximately 7.8 Billion people in the world, which would tell you how high a percentage of people use each of these digital platforms and digital marketing strategies for expanding their business.

-Having established those facts and the number of people you will find using these digital platforms, there is not that companies and businesses are moving towards and investing in the efforts to market their products and services by digital means, rather than just the conventional means.
+Having established those facts and the number of people you will find using these digital platforms, there is not that companies and businesses are moving towards and investing in the efforts to market their products and services by digital means, rather than just conventional means.
 There should not be any question that digital marketing strategies have the potential to boost your business and allow you to reach the right consumer.
-Still, the question remains, what kind of strategies will satisfy your business needs.
+Still, the question remains, what kind of strategies will satisfy your business needs?
 It will help if you have a method or a way to track down and analyze whether a certain strategy is working for you or not.

 This is where the key performance indicators (KPIs) come in.
-KPI are basically the milestones or goals that can be used to assess the performance and tell ourselves whether or not we are doing something right or wrong.
-This will allows a digital marketer to not only analyze the current progress but also forecast future developments by identifying the trend.
+KPIs are basically the milestones or goals that can be used to assess performance and tell ourselves whether or not we are doing something right or wrong.
+This will allow a digital marketer to not only analyze the current progress but also forecast future developments by identifying the trend.
 The KPIs can also allow us to figure out whether you are headed in the right direction in terms of strategy or not.
 This will help you in deciding if you need to change your approach or not.
 This sort of forecasting and analysis can be done by achieved by a digital strategy agency that is known for providing services like these.

-After emphasizing how important the KPIs can be for ensuring that a company reaches more and more levels of success, the question would be, how will you choose that which KPI is suitable for you, and are likely you assist in your business to prosper?
+After emphasizing how important the KPIs can be for ensuring that a company reaches more and more levels of success, the question would be, how will you choose which KPI is suitable for you, and are likely you assist your business to prosper?
 It would be more effective if the KPIs you select were specific and to the point, rather than something just up in the air.
 Also, the people who are setting the KPIs need to be certain that they are achievable in the time that is specified.
 Most companies go for a long-term KPIs strategy that would require them to wait for the outcome.
-Some tend to choose the short-term KPIs in order to a relatively quicker outcome.
+Some tend to choose short-term KPIs in order to a relatively quicker outcome.

 Some of the factors that would be worth keeping in mind when coming up with your own KPIs may help you achieve the goal that you expect from a digital marketer.